Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 ### Create the User and Role in Snowflake

-Log in to the Snowflake console and create the user account by running the following command as the `ACCOUNTADMIN` role.
+To create a user account, log in to the Snowflake console and run the following commands as the `ACCOUNTADMIN` role.

 But first:
-1. Copy the text contents of the `~/.ssh/snowflake_demo_key.pub` file, starting _after_ the `PUBLIC KEY` header, and stopping just _before_ the `PUBLIC KEY` footer.
+1. Open the `~/.ssh/snowflake_demo_key.pub` file and copy the contents starting just _after_ the `PUBLIC KEY` header, and stopping just _before_ the `PUBLIC KEY` footer.
-1. Paste over the `RSA_PUBLIC_KEY_HERE` label (shown below).
+1. Prior to running the `CREATE USER` command, paste over the `RSA_PUBLIC_KEY_HERE` label, which follows the `RSA_PUBLIC_KEY` attribute.

-Execute both of the following SQL statements to create the User and grant it access to the data needed for the application.
+Execute the following SQL statements to create the user account and grant it access to the data needed for the application.

 ```SQL
 USE ROLE ACCOUNTADMIN;